vinzlercodes/DSCI_601/README.md

 The dataset for the project is curated towards the identification of refactoring labels for a given SATD/Non-SATD statement.
 The main columns of the data are the ‘Class’ and the ‘Text’ columns containing the refactoring labels and the refactoring needing comments, respectively.
 We will be working with 4 unique refactoring label clases.
 The dataset of 4009 rows with a unique instance of comments for each corresponding label.
 Hence, we have 2 learnable parameters to account for.

-## Useful Insights

-Given below are some facts about the data that we have gained with EDA to help develop a robust model around it:

 * The frequency of each class occuring:

 ![Class Frequency](https://user-images.githubusercontent.com/34100245/116001557-fe159d80-a5c2-11eb-8e95-9b6be15dcfb9.png)